 - Look for menus with flavors that rotate daily.
 Menus with a small list of flavors (12 or less) and daily specials indicate that the gelato is made fresh each day with seasonal, fresh ingredients.
 This is a good sign!
 For example, when I visited in May, fragola/strawberry was often on the menu because strawberries were at the peak of their season.

 - Avoidance of artificial colors and flavorings.
 Italian food producers are often committed to producing the highest quality product they possibly can, and pride themselves on artistry and authenticity in the products they sell.
 A gelato shop that is committed to the farm-to-table concept, use of seasonal ingredients, and avoidance of additives will often advertise this proudly in the form of signs that give you an in-depth explanation of their product and how it is made, like in the sign above.

 - Use of locally sourced and seasonal ingredients.
-As I mentioed above, artisan gelato makers are commited to use of the highest quality ingredients they can find.
+As I mentioned above, artisan gelato makers are committed to using the highest quality ingredients they can find.
 In fact, I just learned that my favorite Florentine gelato shop from a visit two years ago has relocated 45 miles north of Florence so they can work more directly with organic egg and dairy farms.
-That is committment!
-And you really can tell a difference in the overall quality, flavor and texture of the final product.
+That is commitment!
+And you really can tell a difference in the overall quality, flavor, and texture of the final product.

 My favorite gelato shops in Florence: